The support of singular stochastic PDEs: A support theorem for random models

-In the Section~\ref{sec:shift} we will show the following proposition, for which we recall the notation $\Upsilon^\eta$ from Section~\ref{sec:BPHZ:theorem} and the spaces $\SMshifted$ and $\SMz$ of smooth shifted noises and (rough) noises from Definition~\ref{def:smooth:noise}.
+In Section~\ref{sec:shift} we will show the following proposition (see Proposition~\ref{prop:choice_of_a} below), for which we recall the notation $\Upsilon^\eta$ from Section~\ref{sec:BPHZ:theorem} and the spaces $\SMshifted$ and $\SMz$ of smooth shifted noises and (rough) noises from Definition~\ref{def:smooth:noise}.

 \begin{proposition} There exists a sequence $\srn_\delta\in \SMshifted$, $\delta>0$, of smooth random noises such that \begin{equ} \xi+\srn_\delta\to 0 \textqquad{ in }\SMz, \end{equ} and such that for any $\tau\in\FT_-$ one has \begin{equ} \lim_{\delta\to 0}\lim_{\eps\to 0} \Upsilon^{\xi^\eps+\srn_\delta}M^{g^{\eps}}\tau=h(\tau). \end{equ} \end{proposition}